Governor Cuomo signs rent control bill

 ALBANY, N.Y.
-(NEXSTAR) — Just moments after passing the state legislature, Governor Andrew Cuomo signed the new rent control bill into law.
+(NEWS10) — Just moments after passing the state legislature, Governor Andrew Cuomo signed the new rent control bill into law.

 Tenants from downstate New York have fought for stronger rent regulations for years.
 A multi-part piece of the legislation will also have impacts on Upstate New York.